UniMath/agda-unimath/src/synthetic-homotopy-theory/shifts-sequential-diagrams.lagda.md

           X
 ```

-under `A`, we may forget the first injection and homotopy to get the cocone
+under `A`, we may forget the first inclusion and homotopy to get the cocone

 ```text
          a₁